Guide on Bluetooth location beacon

 The smartphone measures the strength of the incoming Bluetooth signal to estimate the distance to the Bluetooth beacon.
 This approach though efficient isn’t very precise in certain settings.
 The signal strength drops quickly for the first 1-2 meters, so BLE positioning is relatively accurate at these distances.
 However, the further the distance from the Bluetooth beacon, the less accurate the distance measurements.
 Certain other factors, like physical hurdles and signal reflections, also affect the signal strength, which in turn affects the estimation of distance.

-If you are looking to use BLE technology or deploying Bluetooth Location Beacons for improving the positioning of your workflows or facilitating your clients but can’t manage to do so due to the sophistication involved, then you should consider MOKO Smart.
-We will look at the specific requirements of your business and design a custom BLE positioning system tailored to meet your needs.
+If you are looking to use BLE technology or deploying Bluetooth location beacons for improving the positioning of your workflows or facilitating your clients but can’t manage to do so due to the sophistication involved, then you should consider MOKOSmart.
+We will look at the specific requirements of your business and offer BLE positioning beacons tailored to meet your needs.
 We will optimize it to facilitate your workflows, and we will help you with mass deployment as well.
 Feel free to contact us if you have any questions or if you want to inquire about a quote.